 About Eilean Donan Castle

 Eilean Donan is one of the most photographed castles in the world.
 It’s beautiful.
-This is something many people want to visit in Scotland, ourselves included.
+This is something many people want to visit in Scotland, myself included.

 View of Eilean Donan Castle and bridge in Scotland